 Want to Register a Trademark to protect your Company’s brand / name / logo in South Africa?
 Our Law Department Registers Trade Marks for our Clients all over South Africa and Internationally.
-Apply for Trademark Registration below or contact us toll free on 0800 007 269.
+Apply for Trademark Registration below or contact us on 082 380 6551 over lockdown.

 Definition and Explanation of a Trade Mark

 A Trade Mark is a brand name, a slogan or a logo that identifies the services or goods of your business and distinguishes it from your competitors’ services or goods.
 It protects the company name and becomes a capital asset of the business.